dotnet/AspNetCore.Docs/aspnetcore/signalr/api-design.md

 [!code-typescript[OnWithObjectOld](api-design/Samples.ts?name=OnWithObjectOld)]

-If we later decide to add the sender of the message to the payload we send, we can do that by adding a property to the object:
+If you later decide to add the sender of the message to the payload, add a property to the object:

 [!code-csharp[ClientSideObjectBasedNew](api-design/Samples.cs?name=ClientSideObjectBasedNew&highlight=60)]